Plus the truth about draining your battery

 How to Calibrate Android Phone Battery

-Without turning it on, plug your phone into a charger and keep it plugged in until the battery level indicator says it’s 100% full.
+Now, without turning it on, plug your phone into a charger and keep it plugged in until the battery level indicator says it’s 100% full.

 Remove the charger and turn the phone on.
 At this point, the battery indicator might contradict itself and say that the phone’s not fully charged.
 If this happens, just plug the charger back in.
-This time, keep the phone open.
+This time, keep the phone on.

 Once it gets to 100%, go ahead and unplug the charger and then restart the phone.
 Repeat the process until the phone shows it’s fully charged after reboot.